99-chetna/Bharat-Intern/README.md

 SMS Classification

 In this Dataset I classified whether the sms received are spam or non-spam and what is count of it by Data cleaning, Data preprocessing and using Machine Learning algorithms.
 In this I Developded a text classification model to classify SMS using various data science techniques.

+Task 3:

+Dogs and cats image classification

+In this Dataset I developed a model which will distinguish between dogs and cats images.
+If you add more images in directory it will work accordingly.
+This is my first CNN model.